Mohammed-Bakhshi/web-scraping-Billboard-hot-100/README.md

 - **Top Artists (2010-2020):** Bar graph showcasing the 10 most popular artists.
 - **Artist Performance Over Time:** Line graph illustrating how artists performed in the Billboard Top 100 over the years.

-## Usage

-Run the script to explore insights into the most popular artists and their performance trends in the Billboard Top 100.